Dual Diagnosis Treatment Oswego, IL

 Tools For Life Ltd - 8.2 miles from Oswego, IL

-Tools For Life Ltd is a dual diagnosis treatment center in Naperville, IL that offers treatment services for alcohol or drug addiction and mental health disorders that include borderline personality disorder as well as bulimia.
+Tools For Life Ltd is a dual-diagnosis treatment center in Naperville, Illinois that provides treatment for mental health and substance abuse disorders that include post-traumatic stress disorder as well as post-partum depression.

 Address: 2132 Deep Water Lane, Suite 104, Naperville, IL 60564 in Will County